A savvy cat named Quinn is wont to walk -

 “My strong, enduring mark and great renown

-Can never, ever be in truth mistook.”
+In truth can never, ever be mistook.”

-provides – withholding much from them for weeks."
+provide – withholding much from them for weeks."

 “Your mien is overstayed” Denise proclaims

-“Inside this house are only friendly birds;
+“Inside this house are only friendly folk;

-Your haughty, vain, deceitful words and claims
+Your haughty, vain, deceitful acts and claims

 Delicious tea and treats that Quinn provides;

-The feline’s lovely mood gives even more
+The cat’s quite lovely mood gives even more